 - Ground Pork – This dish is traditionally prepared with ground pork.
 I would highly recommend using ground pork to get the most authentic flavor.
 However, you can probably get away with using ground turkey.

-- Seasonings (pepper, granulated sugar, cinnamon) – Adds sweet and earthy flavors to the meatballs.
-If you can find Vietnamese cinnamon, I would recommend using that.
-It has a better flavor.
+- Seasonings (pepper, granulated sugar, cinnamon) – The seasonings in this bun cha hanoi recipe are similar to that of my cinnamon pork belly.
+They add sweet and earthy flavors to the meatballs.
+If you can find Vietnamese cinnamon, I would recommend using that instead because it has better flavor.

 - Fish sauce – Any kind of fish sauce should work for this recipe.
 A good brand to use is Red Boat fish sauce.